 Some fans of tennis betting enjoy wagering on the result of games or even points halfway through a game.
 It takes a touch of luck and a good deal of skill to be able to judge if a player is going to break serve and cause a large change in odds.

 Live streaming not only connects you directly with the action as it happens, it also enables you to make a sounder prediction when deciding to bet on a match.
-With Unibet, you can be assured that we will be covering the biggest and best tennis tournaments globally.
+With Unibet, you can be assured that we will be covering the biggest and best tennis tournaments globally, such as ATP, Wimbledon, WTA and the French Open.

 Factors such as a player’s temperament, current emotional state, the amount of stress the player may or may not be under are all aspects that can influence how you bet.